LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 <b>File 1: "create_rectangles.py"</b>- This Python code enables you to see the segmentation results (the green rectangles delimiting
 the individual characters on the typewritten image) and then write a ".txt" file with the correct labels for each rectangle.
 The mapping of every rectangle to a label will allow to generate a dataset of character images with their corresponding labels.
-The typewriter page images overlayed with the character rectangles are stored in the "Page image files with rectangles" folder, which is created automatically by the code.
+The typewriter page images overlaid with the character rectangles are stored in the "Page image files with rectangles" folder, which is created automatically by the code.

 You might need to <b>alter the values</b> of the variables "<b>character_width</b>" (default value of 55 pixels for 8 1/2" x 11" typewritten pages